istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-analyze/index.md

 ## Getting started in under a minute

 Getting started is very simple.
-First, download the latest `istioctl` into the current folder using one bash command (downloading the latest version ensure that it will have the most complete set of analyzers):
+First, download the latest `istioctl` into the current folder using one bash command (downloading the latest release ensure that it will have the most complete set of analyzers):

 {{< tabset cookie-name="platform" >}}